 Set Yourself Up for Crepe-Making Success

 Okay, friends.
-This is where I try and pre-game with you so once you get to the recipe, you’re ready to cook.
+This is where I pre-game with you a bit so that once you get to the recipe, you’re set up for crepe success.

-If you are already a confident crepe maker, you can head straight to the recipe.
+If you already make crepes confidently, feel free to head straight to the recipe.

 What Is the Best Technique for Making Crepe Batter?